Microscope Activities for Kids – Fun Experiments Kids Will Love

 Before putting them under the microscope to evaluate, have your child predict what they think it will look like magnified.
-They may be surprised to find something that feels smooth by touch has ridges in it that a naked eye cannot see!
+They may be surprised to find something that feels smooth by touch, has ridges in it that the naked eye cannot see!

 After checking things out from one room, choose items from a different room.
 The kitchen is a great place to find something to investigate (remember… make sure an adult is always present).

 Taking different samples of food or a drink is a fun and tasty way to use the microscope.
 Even cooking materials like sugar, flour, or salt can be fun, and the microscopic results may be surprising!

 Another fun way to explore the world around your child is to bring in items from outside.
 Things like grass, twigs, and different leaves are fun to explore.